lmken/Collection-Scorer/README.txt

 this app can be used to discover Ethereum-based NFT collections with the most well-resourced NFT collectors.
 The application uses JavaScript on the client-side and Python with Flask on the server-side to accomplish this task.

 NOTE: Recently, the Moralis API has been experiencing downtime.
 This may be a cause for any 500 Errors experienced.
-Check API uptime here.
+Check API uptime on https://status.moralis.io/.
 This app currently runs in Python, so there is no parallel processing involved.
 In order to compute the score of a collection, one API call must be made per wallet to retrieve native token balance.
 As a result, processing of large collections can take a long time.
 Re-architecting this application using a language that supports multi-threading (such as Go) is currently of high priority.
 For more information during the score computation process